What Is Search Engine Optimization?

 Black hat SEO is based on techniques that are easy to implement but fail to drive organic, quality traffic to websites.
 These short-term strategies are focused entirely on increasing traffic artificially while driving up ad revenue.
 These strategies had an impact In the past, but they led to a lower-quality internet.
 Nowadays search engines implement algorithms that detect black hat SEO techniques.
 Websites implementing such tactics are penalized or removed from search engine results entirely.
 Here are a few black hat SEO techniques that you must avoid to keep your traffic organic and your website safe.

 Don’t stuff your articles with keywords

-A relevant keyword (a term related to the content) should be placed once every 70–100 words.
-More so, the keywords must make sense in the context.
+A relevant keyword that is legitimately related to the page’s content should be placed once every 70 to 100 words.
+Keywords must make sense in context.
 Avoid using hidden text to increase the number of keywords.

 Quality content is almost always rewarded by search engine algorithms

 If you know how SEO works, you know to avoid duplicate, copied, and plagiarized content.
 Additionally, techniques such as article spinning, or leveraging scrapped content, will not only get your website penalized but may also attract legal trouble.
 Search engine algorithms frown on clickbait too.
 Website content should be designed to provide value to readers rather than simply influence search engine results — this is probably the most important lesson in learning how search engines work.
 There is no benefit in attracting lots of traffic if readers click away as soon as they see the type of content you offer.
 Content should appeal to the reader first.
 After you’ve got quality content, you can employ white hat SEO strategies to boost traffic organically.

 Linking is essential for quality SEO

 Algorithms scan the number of links pointing to a page in an effort to determine its value and popularity.
 But beware: Link manipulation techniques will surely lead to worse SERPs.